Views of the castle

 It was to be Ali's first view of Azrak, and we hurried up the stony ridge in high excitement, talking of the wars and songs and passions of the early shepherd kings, with names like music, who had loved this place; and of the Roman legionaries who languished here as garrison in yet earlier times.
 Then the blue fort on its rock above the rustling palms, with the fresh meadows and shining springs of water, broke on our sight.

-Unfortunately at the beginning of the 1960s water from the oasis started to be pumped to Amman and the swamps dried up by the mid-90s.
+At the beginning of the 1960s water from the oasis started to be pumped to Amman and the swamps dried up by the mid-90s.
 Wetland has been restored on a small portion of the original swamp, mainly to provide migrant birds with a much needed stop in their journey across the desert.

 (left) Latin inscription celebrating Emperors Diocletian and Maximilian; (right) stones carved in order to use them for betting games: the upper one is very common, the lower one can be seen at Jerusalem and Sepphoris